moov-io/watchman/README.md

 Run `make install` to setup [gopostal](https://github.com/moov-io/gopostal) / [libpostal](https://github.com/openvenues/libpostal) for Watchman.

+Run `make setup-deepparse` to start an optional [deepparse](https://github.com/GRAAL-Research/deepparse) HTTP sidecar (`ghcr.io/graal-research/deepparse:0.11.0`) as an alternative address parser.
+It is disabled by default.

 ## Related projects

 As part of Moov's initiative to offer open source fintech infrastructure, we have a large collection of active projects you may find useful: